Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 #### Please read very carefully from here on!!!!!!!!!!!!!!!!!

-#### If you play the List and press New Game, Wait 20-30 Seconds and hit Enter.
+#### If you play the List and press New Game, Wait 20-30 Seconds and hit Enter a couple Times.
 Then you get to the Char Screen.
 I know its odd but its the Way it works.

-After you start the Game, and made your Character,it will ask you to wait in the Room until all the Things are initiliazed, please do so.
-If you load immediatly after Char Creation, something went wrong.
-Once done, the Coice is yours, i prefer Vault 111 Start.
-When you are in the Game World, please open MCM Menu and go to MCM Settings and RUN the Sandland Preset, then you are done.
+After you start the Game, and made your Character,it will run all the Mods.
+That is normal.
+You only apply the Sandland Beta Preset in the MCM Settings, after you leave Vault 111 thank you very much.
+Dont forget to put Vats Key in Controls ingame on a Key you dont use, so VAFS can be used with Q instead.